JustinRoll/480_GameReview_Datamining/README.md

 You will now be able to run the gui by typing pythone gui.py into the terminal.

-The clusterer can be run manually by typing python3 clusterEvaluation.py The default is to run and evaluate it with KMeans.
-You can run and evaluate it with dbscan by typing python3 clusterEvaluation.py dbscan.
+The clusterer can be run manually by typing one of the below commands into the shell:

+python3 clusterEvaluation.py kmeans tfidf
+python3 clusterEvaluation.py kmeans wc
+python3 clusterEvaluation.py kmeans entity
+python3 clusterEvaluation.py dbscan tfidf
+python3 clusterEvaluation.py dbscan wc
+python3 clusterEvaluation.py dbscan entity

+The first parameter is the type of clustering algorithm, while the second parameter is the type of features to use.